DaniellaMarchevska05/currencyGlow/README.md

 ### Environment Variables

-Create a `.env` file in the project root with your variables.
+Create a `.env` file in the project root.
+Copy all needed environment variables names from .env.example and paste them into .env

 ### PostgreSQL DB

 - in PostgreSQL create an empty database and put it`s properties in .env

+### EXCHANGE_RATE_API_KEY

+- get your EXCHANGE_RATE_API_KEY for .env here: [https://www.exchangerate-api.com/](https://www.exchangerate-api.com/)

 ### Run Migrations